Italian New Zealanders: Twentieth century

 More waves of Italian immigrants arrived in the 20th century.
-By 1914 There were about 50 Italians from Massa Lubrense and Stromboli living at Eastbourne, mostly involved in fishing.
+By 1914, there were about 50 Italians from Massa Lubrense and Stromboli living at Eastbourne, mostly involved in fishing.
 From the 1920s a number of these fishermen moved to Island Bay in Wellington, where there was already an Italian presence from the nineteenth century migrations.
 In 1933 a fishing boat based in Island Bay was destroyed in a storm with the loss of four lives.
 Since then a ceremony by the Catholic church has been held each year to bless the boats, in a tradition dating back to southern Italy.
 Other Italians, many of whom came from Pistoia in Tuscany, took up market gardening in the Hutt Valley.
 The Italian market gardens in the Hutt Valley were almost all gone by the mid 1960s as land values rose and land was sold off for housing.

 Between 1905 and 1930 an Italian community developed in Nelson, centred on market gardening.
 Most of these families came from southern Italy, from Sorrento, Massa Lubrense, S. Agata and Marina di Puolo.
 Crops included tomatoes and other vegetables including garlic, eggplants and capsicums.
 During World War 1 there was tension when "British" market gardeners in Nelson objected to having to do military service while "aliens" could stay home with their families.

 During World War 2 Italian residents of New Zealand were considered "enemy aliens".
 Some were interned on Matiu / Somes Island, while others, whether naturalised New Zealanders or not, were required to register themselves at a police station under the Alien Control Emergency Regulations 1939.

 A study of Italians living in New Zealand in 1968 found that over 90% of the 1550 Italian residents in New Zealand at that time (excluding tunnellers at Tongariro) had arrived via some form of chain migration, and that in some cases the link extended back 60 years.
 Almost all of them came from small towns and villages, and most had backgrounds as agricultural labourers, farmers, market gardeners or fishermen.
 Just under 10% of the Italian-born population in New Zealand in 1966 had arrived as Displaced Persons between 1950 and 1954.
 These people mostly came from Italian provinces ceded to Yugoslavia after World War 2.

-Between 1967 and 1982 several hundred Italian hard-rock tunnellers came to Turangi to work on the Ministry of Works' Tongariro Power Development project, building tunnels and an underground power station.
+Between 1967 and 1982 several hundred Italian hard-rock tunnellers came to Tūrangi to work on the Ministry of Works' Tongariro Power Development project, building tunnels and an underground power station.
 The men were contracted by Italian company Codelfa-Cogefar, which supplied accommodation in six camps near the works, medical services, a priest and Italian food and wine for the workers.
 Many of these men were from around Treviso in northern Italy where the company was based.
 Italian traditions such as a mass for Santa Barbara, patron saint of tunnellers and miners, were also acknowledged.
 When the project was completed some of the workers returned to Italy but others stayed in New Zealand.
-In 2017 a 50-year reunion for Codelfa-Cogefar employees was held in Turangi.
+In 2017 a 50-year reunion for Codelfa-Cogefar employees was held in Tūrangi.